rootasjey/sideffects/_posts/[UWP] HttpRequest.md

 In the next article, we'll see how to parse content using [regular expressions](http://www.wikiwand.com/en/Regular_expression).

 Thank you for the reading, don't hesitate to share if you learn something in this article :)

+> See the short memo on HtmlAgilityPack samples

 # REFERENCES
 * [HttpClient Class](https://msdn.microsoft.com/en-us/library/system.net.http.httpclient(v=vs.118).aspx)